Honda HR-V Insurance Rates

 Rates are averaged for all Honda HR-V models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The items below are a condensed summary of the data that was raised in the charts and tables above.
+The following items are a quick rundown of the material that was covered above.

-- Insureds who may need more liability coverage will pay about $470 per year to go from 30/60 bodily injury limits to 250/500 limits
+- Drivers who purchase additional liability coverage will pay about $470 each year to raise limits from a low limit to the 250/500 level

 As you can see from the information we’ve gone over to this point, it’s clear that the amount of money you pay for your model is parallel to how much you pay for insurance.
 Therefore, if you find yourself asking, “How much does a Honda HR-V cost?” you should also be considering the price of insurance.